tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Base metric**: CFS = continuous fragility score = (SE-unit distance between |T| and t*).
 **NBF pair**: MeCI
 **Note**: CFQ assesses fragility (stability of significance).
 It complements MeCI, which assesses robustness (distance from neutrality).
 Both should be reported for continuous outcomes.
 CI-only implementation note: When only a 95% CI for the mean difference is available, T and SE are reconstructed using a large-sample z-based approximation (t* ≈ 1.96).
 All resulting p, CFS/CFQ, and MeCI values are therefore approximate.
+**Note on Paired/Matched Data:**
+For crossover trials, pre-post measurements, or matched pairs, the same CFQ/MeCI formulas apply using the paired t-statistic:
+- T = d̄ / SE_diff, where d̄ = mean of paired differences
+- SE_diff = SD_diff / √n, where SD_diff = standard deviation of differences
+- SD_diff = SE_diff * √n (if needed to convert from SE to SD; continuous_outcomes.py takes SD_diff as an input).
+- df = n - 1 (number of pairs minus 1)
+- CFS, CFQ, and MeCI formulas remain unchanged.

+The fragility and robustness metrics are test-agnostic; only the t-statistic calculation differs between independent and paired designs.

 ### 3.8 ANOVA-FQ — ANOVA Fragility Quotient  ⭐